 Change in the appearance of stool based on the Bristol Stool Scale – This symptom must be present for 6 months to fulfill the criteria.

-If you feel you meet the criteria above, you may have IBS.
+If you feel you meet this criterion, you may have IBS.
 However, a diagnosis should always be provided by a medical professional.

-If you’ve joined an IBS community as part of your research or to find support for your symptoms, you may have noticed members identifying themselves as IBS-C, IBS-D or IBS-M/A. If you feel like you’re missing something, don’t fret.
+If you’ve joined an IBS community, you may have noticed members identify themselves as IBS-C, -D or -M/A. If you feel like you’re missing something, don’t fret.

-In addition to meeting basic IBS diagnostic criteria, patients are subdivided into one of 4 groups: IBS-C, IBS-D, IBS-M (A), or IBS-U. Each subcategory has another specific set of criteria required for diagnosis.
-These are based on the percentage of abnormal bowel movements that fall within a specific range on the Bristol Stool Scale.
+Once diagnosed, IBS patients are subdivided into one of 4 groups: IBS-C, IBS-D, IBS-M (A), or IBS-U. Each subcategory has another specific set of criteria.
+These are based on the number of irregular bowel movements that fall within a specific range on the Bristol Stool Scale.

 IBS-C: These patients suffer from constipation.
 To be assigned to this group, at least 1/4 (25%) of a patient’s bowel movements must fall clearly between 1 and 2 on the Bristol Scale.